Bots, Disinformation, and the First Trump Impeachment: Results

-The bots and Qanon supporters have networks that exhibit distinct properties.
+Bots and Qanon supporters have networks that exhibit distinct properties.
 We first consider the bot follower network.
-Figure \ref{fig:venn} shows the number of unique followers of the bots.
+Fig~\ref{fig4} shows the number of unique accounts who follow at least one bot, and the partisanship of the bots they follow.
 We find that pro-Trump bots have more followers than anti-Trump bots, which may be due to the pro-Trump bots' greater numbers.
 Less than 6\% of the bot followers follow bots in both partisan groups, suggesting that the bot followers' network is highly polarized.
-This polarization is very visible in the bots' follower network, as shown in Figure \ref{fig:network}.
+This polarization is very visible in the bots' follower network, as shown in Fig~\ref{fig5}.
 Here we see that the two partisan groups of bots are almost totally disconnected.
-To obtain a more quantitative measure of this polarization, we calculate the fraction of followers of each bot type which are co-partisan.
+To obtain a more quantitative measure of this polarization, we calculate the fraction of followers of each bot type who are co-partisan (i.e. those who share the same political affiliation).
 A higher value for this measure indicates greater ideological homogeneity in the followers of the bots.
-Figure \ref{fig:venn} shows the co-partisan fractions for each bot type.
+Fig~\ref{fig4} shows the co-partisan fractions for each bot type.
 We find the values are quite high, being above 0.87 for all bot types.
 There is a 1\% difference in the co-partisan follower fraction between the anti-Trump and non-Qanon pro-Trump bots {(p-value $<10^{-6}$)}.
 However, the Qanon bots have have a co-partisan fraction that is 6\% to 7\% greater than the non-Qanon bots {(p-value $<10^{-6}$)}.
 This suggests that Qanon bots have an audience that is even more partisan than a standard bot.

 The Qanon follower network, comprised of Qanon bots and humans, has an interesting structure.
 We find that this network contains a core of bots which are connected to each other, surrounded by a periphery of humans.
 Interestingly, these humans are only connected to the bots, and not to each other.
-We show this network in Figure \ref{fig:network}, where the nodes are laid out with bots in the center to highlight this structural property.
+We show this network in Fig~\ref{fig5}, where the nodes are laid out with bots in the center to highlight this structural property.
 The connectivity among bots and lack of connectivity among humans suggests there is a hierarchical structure within the Qanon community.
 The bots act as sources of content for the humans.
 The humans appear not to engage with each other, but rather mainly consume content from the bots.
 We will see later that this network structure has implications for the impact of Qanon bots.